Program Quick Facts

 The Family Nurse Practitioner (FNP) program prepares graduates to care for individuals and families and across the lifespan with a focus on primary care in outpatient settings.
 There is a strong emphasis on health promotion, risk reduction, disease prevention, and illness management.
 The clinical component provides interdisciplinary experiences working with other healthcare providers in caring for individuals and their families.

-FNP students at UTHealth participate in 600 precepted clinical hours that prepare them to be skilled practitioners.
-Graduates are eligible to take the FNP certification examination offered by the American Nurses Credentialing Center (ANCC) or American Academy of Nurse Practitioners Certification Program (AANPCP).
+FNP students at UTHealth participate in 660 precepted clinical hours that prepare them to be skilled practitioners.
+Graduates are eligible to take the FNP certification examination offered by the American Nurses Credentialing Center (ANCC) or American Academy of Nurse Practitioners Certification Board (AANPCB).

-The School offers both a Master of Science in Nursing and also a Post-Master’s certificate.
+The School offers both a Master of Science in Nursing and also a Post-Graduate completion program.
 The Post-Master’s program is customized depending upon previously completed graduate coursework.
 Students admitted to the FNP Post-Master’s program will create a degree plan with their academic advisor.

 An academic advisor is assigned at the time of admission.
 The student and the academic advisor together will complete a degree plan to specify which courses are to be taken to complete the degree requirements.